-Domain: Range: Quantification: E2 Temporal Entity E2 Temporal Entity many to many (0,n:0,n) Scope note: This property allows the ending point for a E2 Temporal Entity to be situated by reference to the ending point of another temporal entity of longer duration.
+E2 Temporal Entity Domain: Range: E2 Temporal Entity Quantification: many to many (0,n:0,n)

+Scope note: This property identifies a situation in which the ending point of an instance of E2 Temporal Entity is equal to the ending point of another temporal entity of longer duration.
+There is no causal relationship implied by this property.

 This property is only necessary if the time span is unknown (otherwise the relationship can be calculated).
 This property is the same as the "finishes / finished-by" relationships of Allen's temporal logic (Allen, 1983, pp. 832-843).

-Examples: Late Bronze Age (E4) finishes Bronze Age (E4)
+■ Late Bronze Age (E4) finishes Bronze Age (E4)